Selecting The Best Coffee Beans On The Market In 2020

 African and Colombia coffees tend to shine in the filter coffee brew.

-Blends do not always work best in filter because the blends have been optimised for espresso (because it's a more popular brew/extraction method).
+Blends may not always work best in the filter as blends have been optimised for espresso (due to espresso being a more popular brew/extraction method).
+That's not to say blends won't work, but the characteristics of the cup will be more balanced and smooth.

-Personally, I like to use African coffees in a stovetop as the fruit and complexity tend to show through more with a stovetop espresso.
+As stovetop works in a similar manner to espresso machines, albeit with longer contact time and lower pressures, personally, I prefer to use African coffees in a stovetop as the fruit and complexity tend to show through more with a stovetop espresso whilst the acids are more muted, producing a nicer balance compared to espresso extraction.

 4. Espresso machine